 …in which I squelch in circles around swamps, ingest circular sausages and fail to circulate with cyclists.

 This day was carefully scheduled as an excuse for lunch at The Kirkstyle Inn which is just 450 of my paces from where The Way meets the A689 at Burnstones Viaduct, Knarsdale.
-The pub is bang on the join of the NTG maps on pages 146 and 147 and is signposted down the side road east from the A689.
+The pub is on the join of the NTG maps on pages 146 and 147 but it’s signposted down the side road east from the A689.
 Check their website for closing times which vary seasonally.
-This is a truly great little pub and a must-visit.
+This great little pub is a must-visit.

-At Slaggyford there’s tap water at Yew Tree Chapel and possibly hot drinks from the house opposite (signed ‘tea, coffee, 50p’ in October 2016).
-The Way then takes us into Alston where resources are numerous.
-From the hostel the most useful is the large Spar supermarket at the adjacent petrol station, open until 10 pm (October 2016) with a wide range of convenience food to warm in the self-catering kitchen and drink to wash it down.
+At Slaggyford there’s tap water at Yew Tree Chapel and possibly hot drinks from the house opposite (signed ‘tea, coffee, 50p’ in October 2016) (no longer on offer in September 2018).
+In Alston resources are numerous.
+From the hostel the most useful is the Spar supermarket at the adjacent petrol station, open until 10 pm (October 2016) with convenience food to warm in the self-catering kitchen and drinks to wash it down.
 Watch out for trip hazards along the dark path.
-I recommend the very friendly Alston hostel.
+I recommend the friendly Alston hostel.
 Given their proximity to a supermarket and pubs it makes no sense for them to offer evening meals, so they don’t, but their breakfast is excellent.

 Oh my, this day involves Blenkinsopp and Hartleyburn commons where I always get lost.
-OK, maps out, pay attention.
+Maps out, pay attention.
 These directions are southbound, in case you’ve arrived here randomly.
+I’m afraid the photos were taken on my backup camera which is the size of a matchbox and has a plastic fisheye lens.
+Update July 2017: the Trail Officer tells me (via Twitter) that new waymarkers on this section are now making life easier.

 Head south along the fence, don’t go off to the left.
 Cut the corner and cross the wall by means of a ladderstile (below).